pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### HELLO EVERYONE!

 This is the documentation for a fun web application: The Ultimate Supervillain Personality Quiz!
 It has been built using HTML5, CSS3 and JavaScript as an educational Project offered as part of Code Institute’s Diploma in Full Stack Software Development.
+Disclaimer: This quiz is not backed up by psychological research, and thus the results are designed for entertainment purposes only.
 Please use the table of contents below to navigate through all of the planning, features, deployment, testing and more!

 ## Table of Contents